danielmoi/vim-tute/01-open-quit.md

 1. File name.
 This is displayed in the message line.
 We haven't named this file we've just opened, so `[No Name]` is displayed.

+1. Current Mode.
+We are currently in Normal Mode.
+We will discuss Modes further below.
+Also, note that the word "Normal" is not displayed anywhere.

 ---